AIR-OP-007

 Availability risks include:

-• May occur when providers lack the operational maturity to maintain stable service levels.
-Some models may go offline unexpectedly or become temporarily degraded under load.
+TSP Outage or Degradation: External providers may lack the operational maturity to maintain stable service levels, leading to unexpected outages or performance degradation under load.
 A particular concern arises when an LLM implementation is tightly coupled to a specific proprietary provider, limiting the ability to fail over to alternative services.
 This lack of redundancy can violate business continuity expectations and has been highlighted in regulatory guidance such as the FFIEC Appendix J on third-party resilience.
+Mature TSPs may offer service level agreements (SLAs), but these do not guarantee uninterrupted service and may not compensate for business losses during an outage.

 These availability-related risks underscore the importance of robust capacity planning, usage monitoring, and fallback strategies when integrating foundation models into operational systems.